 Heading down 12 after lunch I saw the Trinity Road sign which takes you over the mountains and funnels you down to Oakville Grocery.
 If you’re willing to suffer switchbacks where locals race old cars over the treacherous mountain pass, it can shave several miles off your trip.
-Around here, people like their cars the way they like their wine – vintage.
-Normally I avoid such roads when on two wheels but that day I skidded to a halt and took the mountain pass.
+Around here, people like their cars the way they like their wine.
+Vintage.
+Normally I avoid such roads when on two wheels but today I skidded to a halt and took the mountain pass.
 Something was pulling me up.
 I found it at the top of the mountain: “Margie Ln.”
 The most remarkable things are unplanned.
 Es verdad.
 Next stop, Oakville Grocery in Napa Valley.

 One Hundred Years of Solitude

 Oakville Grocery has always stood alone on Hwy 29 in Napa Valley.
 It was founded in the 1880s, closed somewhere along the line, then reopened in the 1980s by the daughter of successful Napa Valley winemaker, Joseph Phelps.
 From this point forward the store would be about gourmet and the gourmand in all of us but with a wine country twist.
 The store was restored and upgraded faithfully.
 Like Napa Valley it’s refined, quiet, and self-assured.
 The food, the wine, the dried meats, the cheese, the bread, the craft beers, craft soft drinks, and yes, craft carbonated water are all cellar-select.
 The place isn’t perfect – but it is exceptional.
 It’s the essence of the Napa Valley zeitgeist.
-We can’t imagine passing this way without stopping and loading up for the day’s ride, the price of living high be damned.
+I can’t imagine passing this way without stopping and loading up for the day’s ride, the price of living high be damned.

 The Kenwood to Oakville Ride – September 10, 2013